AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 >[!IMPORTANT]
 >
->There are different limits for the total number of deletion requests that can be submitted each month.
+>There are different limits for the total number of unique identity record deletes that can be submitted each month.
 These limits are based on your license agreement.
-Organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield** can submit up to 600,000 requests each month.
-Organizations for all editions of Customer Data Platform and Adobe Journey Optimizer can submit up to 100,000 requests each month.
+Organizations who have purchased all editions of Adobe Real-Time Customer Data Platform and Adobe Journey Optimizer can submit up to 100,000 identity record deletes each month.
+Organizations who have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield** can submit up to 600,000 identity record deletes each month.

 ![The request setting's [!UICONTROL Name] and [!UICONTROL Description] fields with [!UICONTROL Submit] highlighted.](../images/ui/record-delete/submit.png)